megakyle83/megakyle83/README.md

 - 👀 I’m interested in game development
 - 🌱 I’m currently learning threeJS
 - 💞️ I’m looking to collaborate on games
-- 📫 How to reach me LinkedIn
+- 📫 How to reach me LinkedIn: https://www.linkedin.com/in/megakyle83/

 <!---
 megakyle83/megakyle83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.